 Regular maintenance is important for any vehicle.
 Encouraging daily checks on tyre pressures, oil, brake pads and keeping a regular service record will keep your vehicles in good condition.

-Another option is making drivers responsible for paying their own excess.
+Making drivers responsible for paying their own excess.
 This would encourage safe driving.
 You could also incentivise this by introducing a bonus for your staff if they don’t make a claim.

 Providing security options for your vehicles overnight, like a CCTV monitored car park, or locked garages could decrease your insurance costs.
-Immobilizers inside the vehicle will also help, even if the initial outlay is expensive.
+Immobilizers inside the vehicle will also help, even if the initial cost is expensive.

 Technology in the vehicle could be beneficial to reducing your premiums.
 A black box can assess each individual driver to see how safely they drive and adjust their premiums accordingly.

 Dashboard cameras or dashcams, are also a useful tool as they record everything that happens on the road.
 These can be fitted in the front and back of the vehicle and are great for providing evidence if there is an accident.

 What our van insurance expert says

 If you’ve got a variety of vehicles in your fleet, it’s worth checking that your insurer is offering you an “any vehicle” fleet insurance policy.
 This will mean your whole fleet is covered if you need to make claim.